lisalindqvist95/plutospizza/README.md

  - [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): Authentication library used for the project
  - [PostgreSQL](https://www.postgresql.org/:) Used as database
  - [Heroku](https://id.heroku.com/login): Used for deployement
-Balsamiq - Used to generate Wireframe images.
+Balsamiq - Used to generate Wireframe images
  - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/): Used to test responsiveness
  - [Font Awesome](https://fontawesome.com/): Used for icons
  - [GitHub](https://github.com/): Used for version control and agile tool